octavore/lightproxy/README.md

   "tls_addr": "localhost:7998",

+  # if you are using mkcert for your local CA, this should be set to true
+  "mkcert": false,

   # if you are using a local CA, this should be set to the value
   # of the *.key file.
 The corresponding *.crt should be in the same
   # folder.
   "ca_key_file": "...",

+  # if you are using a local CA, this should be set to the value
+  # of the certificate file, if it cannot be inferred from the ca_key_file value.
+  "ca_cert_file": "...",

   # all hosts to map.
 Entries must have `host` set, and
   # either `dest` (a local addr), or `dest_folder` (a folder)